jstabitunlikely/cv/README.md

 - Mar 2024 -\n Sep 2024
 - Contributed to the hiring process of verification engineers.
-- Participated in Engineering Efficiency Working Group (cross-site alignment on flows, tools and best practices).
+- Participated in cross-project alignment on flows, tools and best practices.

 ## Arm Hungary, Staff Verification Engineer